-Meditation technique enhances children's mental healthMarch 27th, 2013 in Psychology & Psychiatry /
+Meditation technique enhances children's mental healthMarch 27, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Teachers in schools across the globe are turning to a new philosophy to help improve the behaviour and well-being of students.

 Mindfulness, a form of meditation, has been shown to help with a wide range of mental health conditions and improve well-being in adults.
 However, few trials have evaluated its effectiveness in children.

 Professor Willem Kuyken from the Mood Disorders Centre at the University of Exeter is presenting new research findings from a feasibility trial which show how the mindfulness technique is also effective in improving well-being in young people.
 Speaking at the Mindfulness in Schools Project Annual Conference in London, Professor Kuyken will describe the results of the study which assessed how effective the intervention was at enhancing the mental health and well-being of young people aged 12-16 years.